 We follow the provisions of ASC 740-10, Accounting for Uncertain Income Tax Positions.
-When tax returns are filed, it is highly certain that some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that would be ultimately sustained.
 In accordance with the guidance of ASC 740-10, the benefit of a tax position is recognized in the financial statements in the period during which, based on all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
 Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50 percent likely of being realized upon settlement with the applicable taxing authority.

-The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above should be reflected as a liability for unrecognized tax benefits in the accompanying consolidated balance sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
+The portion of any benefits associated with tax positions taken that exceeds the amount measured as described above are reflected as a liability for unrecognized tax benefits in the accompanying consolidated balance sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.

-As of March 31, 2017, our tax year 2017 remains open for IRS audit.
-We have received no notice of audit or any notifications from the IRS for any of the open tax years.
+As of March 31, 2018, the tax years 2018 and 2017 for the Company remains open for IRS audit.
+The Company has received no notice of audit or any notifications from the IRS for any of the open tax years.